crosscloudci/cross-cloud/README.md

-# Cross Cloud Continuous Integration
+# Cross-cloud Continuous Integration

-### Why Cross-Cloud CI?
+### Why Cross-cloud CI?

 Our CI Working Group has been tasked with demonstrating best practices for integrating, testing, and deploying projects within the CNCF ecosystem across multiple cloud providers.

 Help ensure the CNCF projects deploy and run sucessfully on each supported cloud providers.

-### What is cross-cloud?
+### What is Cross-cloud?

-A project to continually validate the interoperability of each CNCF project, for every commit on stable and HEAD, for all supported cloud providers with the results published to the cross-cloud public dashboard.
-The cross-cloud project is composed of the following components:
+A project to continually validate the interoperability of each CNCF project, for every commit on stable and HEAD, for all supported cloud providers with the results published to the Cross-cloud public dashboard.
+The Cross-cloud project is composed of the following components:
 - Cross-project CI - Project app and e2e test container builder / Project to Cross-cloud CI integration point
   * Builds and registers containerized apps as well as their related e2e tests for deployment.
-Triggers the cross-cloud CI pipeline.
+Triggers the Cross-cloud CI pipeline.
 - Cross-cloud CI - Multi-cloud container deployer / Multi-cloud project test runner
-  * Triggers the creation of k8s clusters on cloud providers, deploys containerized apps, and runs upstream project tests supplying results to the cross-cloud dashboard.
+  * Triggers the creation of K8s clusters on cloud providers, deploys containerized apps, and runs upstream project tests supplying results to the Cross-cloud dashboard.
 - Multi-cloud provisioner - Cloud end-point provisioner for Kubernetes
   * Supplies conformance validated Kubernetes end-points for each cloud provider with cloud specific features enabled
 - Cross-cloud CI Dashboard -
   * Provides a high-level view of the interoperability status of CNCF projects for each supported cloud provider.

-### How to Use Cross-Cloud
+### How to Use Cross-cloud

 You have to have a working [Docker environment](https://www.docker.com/get-docker)